 1.2.3 Many residents therefore often need to rent a home and the private rented market is therefore buoyant, with most rents set above the level payable by housing benefit or the housing element of Universal Credit.
 This results in households, including those in employment, being unable to access good quality rented properties within the Borough.
 This includes a large proportion of public sector staff and those working in retail, as well as carers, and those working in building trades and other jobs which are essential to provide services for the residents of the Borough.

 1.2.4 As a result, there are a high number of households in Runnymede in affordable housing need with 1099 households on the Housing Register, as at February 2025.
-The SHMA Update (2018) estimates that the annual level of need for affordable housing in the Borough is 471 dwellings per hectare (dpa).
+The SHMA Update (2018) estimates that the annual level of need for affordable housing in the Borough is 471 dwellings per annum (dpa).
 This is almost equal to the full housing allocation in the adopted Runnymede 2030 Local Plan of 498 housing units each year until 2030.
 Setting a target in relation to the need for affordable housing in the Local Plan was not considered to be realistic or viable, given that the majority of affordable housing will come forward in market schemes.
 The SHMA therefore advises that the Council should seek to maximise the delivery of affordable housing where opportunities arise.

 1.2.5 The Council is therefore committed to increasing the delivery of affordable housing, as set out in the Runnymede Housing Strategy Statement 2021-2026 (February 2021).
 The Council’s aspiration, as set out in the Housing Strategy Statement, is “for sufficient and affordable, good quality housing that is accessible and suitable for local people in Runnymede.
 We are responding to the changing demographic and economic needs of our communities to deliver housing that promotes health, wellbeing and financial stability.”